joagre/ratatoskr/ideas/r.md

 A Satie application can composed of multiple modules within a directory hierarchy, the process remains the same.
-For instance, consider an application named `zarah` with the following directory
+For instance, consider an application named `zarah` consisting of a hierarchy of modules.
-hierarchy:

-**Caption:** Example Python Function
+The zarah modules:
 ```
 $ cd zarah
 $ find .